476678244/learn_skills_everyday/README.md

 # learn_skills_quickly
 - Only links, just links
-- Only for intro, just introduce you to a new skill area
+- Only for intro, just for introducing to a new skill area quickly